ShubhamNegi4/DaemonDB/README.md

-Building something that make a dent in the world (Ongoing)
+Building something that makes a dent in the world (Ongoing)